AlexMeinke/certified-certain-uncertainty/README.md

 # Towards neural networks that provably know when they don't know

 This repository contains the code that was used to obtain the results reported in ARXIV REFERENCE.
-Using these techniques, one can train models that provably make low-confidence predictions far away from the training data.
+In it we propose a *Certified Certain Uncertainty* (CCU) model with which one can train deep neural networks that provably make low-confidence predictions far away from the training data.

 ## Training the models